-How Can I Easily Fit Exercise into My Normal Day?
+How Can You Easily Fit Exercise into Your Normal Day?

 Other than the standing desks above, here are some other ways to get more exercise.
 I like to use my mini trampoline / rebounder while I’m watching the morning news.
 I could sit, or I could exercise.
 Since it takes less time than running or swimming to get an effective workout, this is a fantastic option.
 Especially if you live in a wet climate.

 Exercise bands (above) are Really easy and give you some muscle tone.
 You feel stronger and allows you to do more aerobic activities.
 And you can spend as little as 5 minutes helping your body get stronger so you can help your brain get stronger.